 Falcon Discover for Cloud and Containers has read-only access to your EC2 metadata.
 This minimizes the security impact to your AWS infrastructure.
 It calls AWS APIs on your behalf using a cross account IAM role, and it also processes CloudTrail logs.

-Falcon Discover for Cloud and Containers monitors CloudTrail logs stored in your log archive account S3 bucket.
-When a new log file is written to the bucket and SNS notification is sent to an SNS topic hosted in a CrowdStrike account.
+Falcon Discover for Cloud and Containers monitors CloudTrail logs stored in your log archive account Amazon Simple Storage Service (Amazon S3) bucket.
+When a new log file is written to the S3 bucket, an Amazon Simple Notification Service (Amazon SNS) notification is sent to the SNS topic hosted in a CrowdStrike account.
 CrowdStrike will require the ability to assume an IAM role that allows the s3:GetObject permissions on the S3 bucket hosting your CloudTrail logs.
-CrowdStrike will analyse the logs in the log file, if an event of interest is found it will make an api call to the account where the log was created and gather information about the resources that have been created.
+CrowdStrike will analyze the logs in the log file, if an event of interest is found it will make an api call to the account where the log was created and gather information about the resources that have been created.